What Is the 90 Confidence Interval

 Misinterpretations often arise when the interval is seen as the probability of containing the population parameter.
 Instead, focus on the fact that wider intervals signal greater uncertainty, and narrower ones suggest higher precision.

-See also What Is the Definition of Opaque
+See also What Is a Diffuse Reflection

 This understanding helps in accurate interpretation and avoids common pitfalls in statistical analysis.